 Jale Nejdet Erzen (izmir University), painter and art historian, publications on Ottoman architecture, painting and aesthetics.
-Vice president of viagra without ed IAA.
-Founder and enter site long-time president of Turkish Association of Aesthetics, SAN ART.
+Vice president of IAA.
+Founder and long-time president of Turkish Association of Aesthetics, SAN ART.
 Affiliations, Middle East Technical University-Ankara and izmir University Izmir Turkey.
 Recent publications on urban aesthetics, contemporary art.

 Raffaele Milani is Professor of Aesthetics and the author of numerous books, including The Aesthetic Categories, The Adventure of Landscape and The Faces of Grace.
 Philosophy, Art, and Nature.
 Director of the Laboratory of Research on the Cities (Institute for Advanced Studies), University of Bologna.
 Member of the European Commission at the French Ministry of Environment and Sustainable Development on: De la connaissance des paysages à l’action paysagère.